Study Abroad? Top 20 Need-To-Knows To Travel Smart

 8. SORT OUT YOUR ACCOMMODATION

 - Another choice is to rent a room from a private landlord.
-You can opt for private accommodation after your first year because you would be well aware of the area you live in.
+You can opt for private accommodation after your first year because you will be well aware of the area you live in.

 9. RESEARCH YOUR STUDY DESTINATION:

-- Understand direction-inclined apps like google maps, etc. as well as manual maps in that region to find your way in an unknown region.
+- Understand direction-inclined apps like Google Maps, etc., as well as manual maps in that region, to find your way in an unknown region.

 10. FIGURE OUT PUBLIC TRANSPORTATIONS:

-- You need to ensure that you are well aware of the kind of transportation system used in the country before arrival.
+- You need to ensure that you are well aware of the kind of transportation system used in the country before your arrival.

 11. GET YOUR HEALTH AND TRAVEL INSURANCE COVERED: